Adsense Ad Unit

 (a) I would make a perfect plan for the journey.

-(b) I would collect information of the places before visiting it from different sources.
+(b) I would collect information about the places before visiting them from different sources.
 I would use a physical map or Google map to know the distance and exact location of the place.

 (c) I would carry the required things and medicines during the journey.
-I would make booking of tickets, lodging and hotels.
+I would make bookings for tickets, lodging, and hotels.
 I would carry essential documents if I have to use my own vehicle.

-(d) I would carry light weight bags.
+(d) I would carry lightweight bags.
 I would place money in a safe place.
-I would carry mobile charges and power banks to get the mobile facility uninterrupted.
+I would carry mobile chargers and power banks to get uninterrupted mobile facility.
 I would also keep in touch with my family members who are at home.

 D) Discuss the ways in which you would overcome the problems/ hindrances/ difficulties you face during your journey.